arbintandukar37-tech/Breezzy-flow-/README.md

 - Switch Statements
 - User Input
 - Input Validation
-- Object-Oriented Programming##
+- Object-Oriented Programming

+---

- ⚠️ Current Limitations
+## ⚠️ Current Limitations

-The current version stores data temporarily using Java ArrayList.
+The current version stores data temporarily using a Java `ArrayList`.

 This means that all habits, tasks, and transactions will be lost when the program is closed.

 Future versions will add permanent data storage using files or a database.

+---

 ## 🔮 Future Improvements